haalto/PERN-template/README.md

 (NOT READY)

 This is a simple PERN-stack template.
-It includes Postgres, Express, Node (TypeScript) React (TypeScript) + Docker configuration.
+It includes Postgres, Express, Node (TypeScript) and React (TypeScript) + Docker configuration.

 REQUIREMENTS:
 - Docker installed in your system